-It is always easier for Pets At Home staff to sell raffle tickets when we are in store so people can see what their money is going to help, whilst obviously raising the profile of Bristol DAWG and I think we all like to tell people what great pets sighthounds make!!
+It is always easier for Pets At Home staff to ask people to donate when we are in store so people can see what their money is going to help, whilst obviously raising the profile of Bristol DAWG, and I think we all like to tell people what great pets sighthounds make!!

-With regard to collecting at the Emersons Green store, space is quite limited and really only room for one large dog/two small, however should it be a nice day it is great collecting outside the store, plus you get lots of passing people.
+With regard to collecting at the Emersons Green store, space is quite limited and really only room for one large dog/two small.

 You don’t need to bring anything along, there will be a chair for you, a bed for your dog, collecting buckets and a banner stand – just turn up and show your hound(s) off.